-- Lavender simple syrup – Add 1 tablespoon dried lavender blossoms (food-grade) to the sugar and water.
+- Lavender – Add 1 tablespoon dried lavender blossoms (food-grade) to the sugar and water.
 Cook until sugar dissolves.
 Let steep 30 minutes and then remove flowers before cooling completely.

-- Honey simple syrup – Substitute honey for sugar!
+- Honey – Substitute honey for sugar!
 Combine equal parts honey and water and warm over medium heat until the honey melts into the water and is evenly combined.
 Cool completely.

-- Strawberry simple syrup – Add 1 pound strawberries to water and sugar in a pot.
+- Strawberry – Add 1 pound strawberries to water and sugar in a pot.
 Bring to a simmer and cook for 10 minutes, stirring often.
 Strain syrup and then cool completely.

-I’ve even made a sage simple syrup because I have this obsession with sage and an orange simple syrup that’s great in cocktails and desserts!
+I’ve even made a sage simple syrup because I have this obsession with sage and an orange flavored syrup that’s great in cocktails and desserts!

 Where to buy simple syrup

-- You can buy pre-made simple syrup in the liquor department of your local grocery store or at any liquor store.
+- You can buy a pre-made bottle of simple syrup in the liquor department of your local grocery store or at any liquor store.

 - It’s crazy easy to make simple syrup, and whipping up a batch at home is WAY cheaper than buying it at the store.
-If you can boil water, you can make simple syrup.
+If you can boil water, you can make this recipe.
 Promise.

 Hungry for More?

 - 1 cup granulated sugar